yuepanexplorer/yuepanexplorer.github.io/_research/research.md

 the Exploration of Local VolumE Satellites survey, <a href="https://arxiv.org/abs/2203.00014">ELVES</a>) and found that they are consistent.
 See details in my paper <a href="https://arxiv.org/abs/2208.13805">here</a>).

-How can we more efficiently identify more member stars of dwarf galaxies in observations?
+How can we more efficiently identify member stars of dwarf galaxies in observations?
 ---